 If you enjoy science fiction and short stories, Exhalation by Ted Chiang will be a joy.

-Dawn Parzych and her son)
+by Kate Milford (recommendation written by Dawn Parzych and her son)

 Review from Dawn: Greenglass House is a mystery that takes place at an inn a few days before Christmas.
 The story centers around a number of guests that unexpectedly show up, ruining Milo's hope for a quiet Christmas with his parents.
 These guests are all hiding something, and then things start disappearing.
 Milo heads out on a quest to figure out what is going on.